GalSagie/GalSagie.github.io/_posts/2015-01-16-ovn-distributed-controller.md

 Reading this architecture reminded me a lot of something else, it reminded me the way [Cisco OpFlex](http://www.cisco.com/c/en/us/solutions/collateral/data-center-virtualization/application-centric-infrastructure/white-paper-c11-731302.html) is communicated between the controller and the agent running on the end nodes.

-Similar or not, in my view SDN implementors are starting to realize that we tried to abstract the control from the data plane using only protocols, and thats just not enough.
+Similar or not, in my view SDN implementors are starting to realize that we tried to abstract the control from the data plane using only protocols, and maybe thats just not enough.

 By having an agent / controller / lightweight controller / you name it running on the infrastructure at every end point (hypervisors and physical devices) we can concentrate on two things: